 An ecommerce coordinator is someone who can help you with every aspect of your online store, from setting up the website to picking out software for blogging or cataloging products.
 You may not need an internal team of people to expand into hiring outside contractors or specialists, but this could be another good option for you.

 The key is making these types of partnerships worth it while still being able to invest time in their initial project as well.
 Try looking at other companies in your industry to see if there are any opportunities to partnership.
-Go where the money is, or do what feels right until you build up enough experience to go out on your own.

 Marketing is about keeping customers engaged, at every stage of their journey through your business.
 To achieve this, you need to have good marketing strategies, and these rely heavily upon consistent branding, product design, messaging, and customer experience.